trolllabs/eduROV/README.rst

 Methods
 +++++++

-:Web The raspberry pi will serve a web page that can be viewed in web browser on any computer on the same network
+:Web: The raspberry pi will serve a web page that can be viewed in web browser on any computer on the same network
-:Duo Requires that the eduROV packaged is installed on second computer and the video is viewed using pygame
+:Duo: Requires that the eduROV packaged is installed on second computer and the video is viewed using pygame

 Web method